H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 - EB-2 priority date retrogression is the biggest structural obstacle and will not change because of H-1B reform

-- NIW remains irreplaceable -- it is the only green card pathway that requires no employer sponsorship, no labor certification, and allows self-filing
+- NIW remains irreplaceable -- it is the only green card pathway that requires no employer sponsorship, no labor certification, and allows self-petition

-The optimal strategy always remains: H-1B and NIW in parallel -- using H-1B to solve the short-term work status issue, and NIW to advance long-term green card planning.
+The best strategy remains: pursue H-1B and NIW in dual-track parallel -- use H-1B to address the short-term work status question, and use NIW to advance long-term green card planning.

-If you need independent recommender matching or journal review invitation services for your NIW application, GloryAbroad can provide professional support.
+If you need independent recommender matching or peer review invitation services for your NIW application, GloryAbroad can provide professional support.